Fresh mint limeade is so delightful. You can whip up a batch in no time using limeade concentrate, or make the real deal with fresh lime juice.

 I'll happily use the drink mix and not feel guilty, and swap water for sparkling water, muddling the mint right in.
 SO EASY.
 If you add some rum you can call it a MOJITO and have a real party.

-- 1 handful of mint leaves
+- ⅓ cup mint leaves

 - 2 cups ice

-- 1 12-oz can frozen limeade concentrate
+- 1 can (12 oz) frozen limeade concentrate

-- Lime wedges
+- Lime wedges & mint for serving

 Recipe by Tara Bench.
 Photo credit Nicole Hill Gerulat.
 Food Styling Tara Bench